 D. Importance of DHs in plant breeding and genetics research

 DH lines represent a vital breeding tool due to their complete genetic uniformity, allowing precise phenotypic evaluations and trait mapping (Yan et.al., 2017).
-In hybrid breeding, DH lines serve as pure parental lines, enhancing hybrid vigor by ensuring maximum heterosis.
+In hybrid breeding, DH lines serve as pure parental lines, enhancing hybrid vigour by ensuring maximum heterosis.

 The use of DHs in quantitative trait locus (QTL) mapping has been widely documented.
 For instance, DH populations have facilitated the identification of major QTLs for drought tolerance in wheat and resistance to downy mildew in maize.